-How to make the most of Orisa, the newest tank in 'Overwatch'
+How to make the most of Doomfist, the newest Offense character in 'Overwatch'

-More: An Overwatch map editor is more likely than you might think

-Although Overwatch is relatively simple compared to other team-based games like Dota, newcomers may still find there is a lot to take in.
-For those who want to jump in but would prefer not to sink before learning to swim, here is our introductory guide, with explanations for the various characters and tips for improving your game.
+Although Overwatch is relatively simple compared to other team-based games like Dota 2, newcomers may still find there is a lot to take in.
+For those who want to jump in but would prefer not to sink before learning to swim, here is our introductory guide, with explanations for the various characters and tips for improving your game on PlayStation 4, Xbox One, or PC.

 Character Class: Offense